 Since the beginning of the year, the world has been facing one of the worst health and economic crises of the modern world.
-With half of the world’s population in lockdown, the way we live and work has changed and made us question our country’s health and digital infrastructures.
+With most cities having faced some form of lockdown, and now Victoria imposing restrictions, the way we live and work has changed and made us question our country’s health and digital infrastructures.

 This situation has raised a new essential question: Is our digital infrastructure good enough to support our daily lives in this new normal?
 It is a frequently asked question at WiredScore where we aim to prevent digital gaps and to improve the world’s digital infrastructure.